-Well, direct instruction is hard to do well and when it fails we get bored students, involved in shallow thinking.
+One reason is that direct instruction is hard to do well and when it fails we can get bored students, involved in shallow thinking.
 It can also limit opportunity for practice, discussion and feedback, if overused.
-However, this does not mean we should abandon direct instruction, we just need to get better at delivering it (Clark et al., 2012) and make sure that it is integrated into a range of pedagogical approaches.
+However, this does not mean we should abandon direct instruction, we just need to get better at doing it (Clark et al., 2012) and make sure that it is integrated into a range of pedagogical approaches.

 What makes great direct instruction?

-When done well direct instruction provides students with bespoke explanations that allow knowledge and understanding to be acquired quickly, without over burdening working memory; it is a pedagogy well worth mastering and is ideal for revision lessons and introducing complex ideas.
+When done well, direct instruction provides students with bespoke explanations that allow knowledge and understanding to be built relatively quickly, without over burdening working memory

 Some tips for effective direct instruction

 - Practise your explanations before the lesson

-- Make explanations pacey (not rushed) – students should need to concentrate to keep up
+- Make it pacey (not rushed) – students should need to concentrate to keep up

-- Don’t pepper your explanations with too many questions.
+- Avoid peppering your explanations with too many questions.
 It can disrupt the flow and make listening harder

 - Use the white board to model your thinking – always start with a clean white board, fresh board pens and write clearly

 - Be clear on what you want students to do during the explanation – they could annotate a diagram, make notes or just listen.
 Let them know what is expected at the start.

 - Provide a follow up activity after the explanation so students can consolidate, talk about and practise thinking about these ideas

-- Don’t over use direct instruction and use alternative techniques to sustain motivation
+- Don’t over use direct instruction and use alternative approaches to sustain motivation

 A word of caution

 Direct instruction requires all students to move at the same rate, and therefore limits effective differentiation.
-You can reduce this problem by ramping the pitch of the explanation as you go but this is not ideal for prolonged periods of time.
+You can reduce this problem by ramping up the pitch of the explanation as you go but this is not ideal for prolonged periods of time.

 - Clark, Richard, Paul A. Kirschner, and John Sweller.
 “Putting students on the path to learning: The case for fully guided instruction.”
 (2012).